dysfunctioned/CourseSpyderweb/README.md

 methods in the Program class are responsible for constructing the directed graph with the provided information by initializing the vertices representing the courses, and the edges representing the links between courses and their prerequisites if applicable.
-Then, specific information pertaining to each student is updated and maintained through the addcourseinfo and createstudentmapping functions.
+Then, specific information pertaining to each student is updated and maintained through the add_course_info and create_student_mapping functions.
 We have also implemented multiple algorithms using extensive filtering to check whether a student is eligible to take a certain program or focus offered by the department of Computer Science.